mattijn/topojson/README.md

 ## Installation

-The current package is released on PyPi as version `1.0rc5`.
 Installation can be done by:

 ```
 python3 -m pip install topojson
 ```

 Topojson depends on the following packages:

 - numpy
 - shapely